 Although Switzerland is expensive, some items were relatively cheap

-I expected travel in Switzerland to be expensive.
+I expected traveling in Switzerland would be expensive.
 Everything was roughly 10% to 20% more expensive than at home, with some remarkable exceptions.

 I don’t smoke, but I saw that a pack of cigarettes in Switzerland costs 7.50 (CHF).
 As that’s the same price as here, they are actually 10% cheaper than back home.